 Endometrial biopsy

-Overview of Treatment
+Overview of the Procedure

-Endometrial resection is a medical diagnostic procedure primarily used to detect abnormalities within the female reproductive system.
+Endometrial biopsy is a medical diagnostic procedure primarily used to detect abnormalities within the female reproductive system.
 This treatment involves sampling tissue from the endometrium for histopathological examination to determine the presence of tumors, inflammation, or other pathological changes.

-Types and Mechanisms of Treatment
+Types and Mechanisms of the Procedure

-Endometrial resection mainly falls into two types: transcervical aspiration and curettage.
+Endometrial biopsy mainly falls into two types: transcervical aspiration and curettage.
 Transcervical aspiration involves using a specialized suction device to extract tissue samples from the endometrium, while curettage involves gently scraping the endometrial tissue with a curette.

 Indications